ederchristian/ederchristian/posts/2022-06-05-my-highlights-from-reactathon-2022.md

 Some topics are on my list to invest my time studying and practicing — or even reading more about: React 18, React Native, Remix, XState, Serverless, and Jamstack.

-Some of these items I've been practicing with real work at Broker Genius.
+Some of these items I've been practicing with real work at Automatiq.
 I'm really excited to continue on this path learning a lot and helping people to create good stuff on the web.

 ![A MacBook Pro.
 Public Library in Berkeley, California](/assets/img/posts/2022-06-05-reactathon-2022/8.jpeg)